Support Our Program ❤️ Donate Now!

 News

-• Statement from the Play Mountain Place Board of Trustees on Israel and Palestine
+• Statement from the Board of Trustees on Israel and Palestine

 At Play Mountain Place, we believe all children have the right to live in peace and safety.
 We mourn the abuse and murder of children, whoever and wherever they are.
 We stand against racism, Islamophobia, antisemitism, and all other forms of bigotry that place greater value on some lives than on others.
 We call for an immediate and permanent ceasefire and an end to the violence.
 In addition, we call for steps to be taken now to prevent the humanitarian…